smartinternz02/SBSPS-Challenge-9355-NFT-Sales-Analytics-Dashboard/README.md

 # SBSPS-Challenge-9355-NFT-Sales-Analytics-Dashboard
-**NFT Sales Analytics Dashboard**  This Project is a Submission for IBM-SmartInternz Hack Challenge 2022
+**NFT Sales Analytics Dashboard**/
+This Project is a Submission for IBM-SmartInternz Hack Challenge 2022